Nespresso Vertuo vs Original: Which Line Is Better? (2023)

 However, the Vertuo line can also make larger pod sizes.
 There’s a traditional American 8 oz coffee.
-There will also likely be new 14 oz coffee pods at some point this year; the original XL pods were discontinued at the end of 2021.
-The Vertuo Next model can even make an 18 oz carafe of coffee for when you need to serve several people.
+The Vertuo Next, Vertuo Pop and the new Vertuo Creatista can also brew two larger coffee pod sizes.
+Those include 12 oz alto coffee pods at some point this year and an 18 oz pour over style carafe of coffee for when you need to serve several people.

 Pick a Vertuo if your morning drink is a regular coffee or if you enjoy both coffee and espresso-based drinks.
-If you are only interested in espresso, you’ll have more options and better espresso with an Original model.
+If you are only interested in espresso, you’ll have more options and better espresso with a classic Original model.
 Keep reading to learn why.

 Purists will say that Original models will make a better shot of espresso than Vertuo models.
 That’s because they use a different brewing tech.

 The classic Original line brews using a 19-bar high pressure pump system.
 Manual and semi-automatic espresso machines also use a high pressure system to extract the coffee.
 That means that the Original line makes a really authentic espresso.
 The 19 bars of pressure enable classic Original machines to extract the full flavor and aroma from the beans at the ideal temperature.

 In contrast, the Vertuoline uses a new centrifusion technology.
 It makes many holes in a pod all around the edge and then fills the pod with hot water.
 The Vertuo then spins the pod around at high speeds to extract the coffee.
 The coffee then flows into your cup.